LiamJCates/Programming-Notes/C/Types.md

+Arrays

+Arrays a kind of data structure that can store a fixed-size sequential collection of elements of the same type.
+An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type.

+A specific element in an array is accessed by an index.

+All arrays consist of contiguous memory locations.
+The lowest address corresponds to the first element and the highest address to the last element.

+All arrays have 0 as the index of their first element which is also called the base index and the last index of an array will be total size of the array minus 1

 The void Type

 The void type specifies that no value is available.
 It is used in three kinds of situations −